pnguyen12/Minimal-React-16-Boilerplate/README.md

 * Babel 7
 * Hot Module Replacement
 * Jest For Snapshot Testing
-* Enzyme For Component Rendering and Interacting with DOM nodes
+* Enzyme For Testing Component Rendering and Interacting with DOM nodes

 ## Installation